 But many of us try to make the system work in spite of its flaws.
 We tough it out.
 We work hard.
 We endure the pain.
 Then we face death courageously or with indifference – even though it’s the great calling card that lets us know there’s something very wrong with this world.

 Or we do our best to overlook the flaws altogether.
 We expend all of our energy having as much “fun” as possible and we pretend the flaws aren’t there.

 So, then, what is this life all about?
 Why are we here?

 From all that the Bible says, it seems that God simply wants people who want him.
 It’s not complicated at all.
-He wants to know people and have them reside in his system.
+He wants to know people and have them reside in his system so that they are freed from all evil and are made perfect by his grace.
 Here’s a sampling of the evidence for this…